Thursday, February 27, 2025

 is whatever art, music, and literature we leave behind.

-and money is handed down to someone else.
+and money is handed to someone else.

 will stand the test of time.

-So, you see, wherever you live, in whatever period you live,
+Wherever you live, in whatever period you live,

 this is your chance to give your all.